phalcon/documentation/docs/response.md

 !!! info "NOTE"

-    If your DI container contains the `session` service, the cookies will be stored in the session automatically.
-If not, they will not be stored, and you are responsible for persisting them if you wish to.
+    If your DI container contains the `session` service and the session has been started, each cookie definition (expiration, path, domain, secure, httponly, options) is stored in the session automatically, under a key prefixed with `_PHCOOKIE_`, and restored from there on later requests.
+If the service is missing, the session has not been started, or the cookie has no container at all, the cookie still works for the current request - nothing is persisted and no error is raised - and you are responsible for persisting the definition if you wish to.
+Prior to 5.14.2, `send()` raised a fatal error when a cookie with a non-empty definition had no DI container set.

 ### Encryption